What are reference points?

 - Limit reference points (LRPs, or Blim and Flim): A benchmark that defines an undesirable biological state of the stock.
 To keep the stock safe, the probability of violating an LRP should be very low.
 However, if an LRP is violated, immediate action—such as a suspension of fishing—should be taken to return the stock or fishery to the target level.

 - Target reference points (TRPs, or BTARGET and FTARGET): A benchmark that defines the target fishery state that should be achieved and maintained.
 Creates a buffer zone to ensure that the limit reference point (LRP) is not breached.
 Can be based on one or more biological, ecological, social or economic considerations.

 - Trigger/threshold reference points: A benchmark that triggers a pre-defined management response to help the fishery remain close to the target reference point (TRP) and avoid breaching the limit reference point (LRP).
 Typically set between the TRP and the LRP.
-Also known as a trigger reference point.

 Key Reference Point Principles in the U.N.
 Fish Stocks Agreement (UNFSA):

 - LRPs “constrain catches within safe biological limits”; risk of breaching LRP should be “very low”; “if a stock falls below LRP or is at risk of falling below such a reference point, conservation and management action should be initiated to facilitate stock recovery.”